dynacylabs/pynab/README.md

 **Pynab** is a Python library designed for seamless interaction with the YNAB (You Need A Budget) API.
 It provides a user-friendly interface to manage your budgets, accounts, transactions, and more with ease.

+Pynab currently works with YNAB's 1.72.0 API.
+For more information, see https://api.ynab.com/v1.

 ## Installation

 To install Pynab, follow these steps: